olivernadj/assignments/front-end-2017/Front-End-Developer.prework.md

-# Job Interview Assignment for Sr. Front-End Developer position
+# [Closed] Job Interview Assignment for Sr. Front-End Developer position

 ## About the assignment
 As we are looking for a [Sr. Front-End Developer with strong API and WebSocket understanding](https://www.lazada.com/career-description/?id=37807).
 Therefore the test requires some back-end understanding - run a server like application - and of course create a front-end presentation for a **Microservice Architecture** based on websocket stream.